 What to Tell the Family

-Although there is no known cure for MS, some clinical studies show that disease progression may be slowed if the saturated fat intake is less than 10 grams daily.
+Although there is no known cure for MS, some evidence suggests that disease progression may be slowed if the saturated fat intake is less than 10 grams daily.
 Family members can assist the patient in reducing saturated fat and may improve their own health by following a similar diet.
-Limiting or avoiding animal products (red meat, chicken, fish, eggs, and dairy products) and tropical oils (palm, palm kernel, and coconut) is usually necessary to reach this goal, and a nutritionist can aid in following this diet regimen.
+Limiting or avoiding animal products (red meat, chicken, fish, eggs, and dairy products) and tropical oils (palm, palm kernel, and coconut) is usually necessary to reach this goal, and a dietitian can aid in following this diet regimen.

 - Wallin MT, Page WF, Kurtzke JF.
 Multiple sclerosis in US veterans of the Vietnam era and later military service: race, sex, and geography.
 Ann Neurol.
 2004;55(1):65-71.
 [PMID:14705113]